Skip to main content

 3. Content optimisation benefits everyone

-Accessibility often requires optimising how content is delivered:
+Accessibility improvements often require optimising how content is delivered:

 • Using alt text allows images to be skipped when not needed, reducing unnecessary data transfer